pubkey/rxdb/docs-src/replication.md

 ### awaitInitialReplication()

 With `awaitInitialReplication()` you can await the initial replication that is done when a full replication cycle was finished for the first time.

+**WARNING:** When `multiInstance: true` and `waitForLeadership: true` and another tab is already running the replication, `awaitInitialReplication()` will not resolve until the other tab is closed and the replication starts in this tab.

 ```ts
 await myRxReplicationState.awaitInitialReplication();